jorgecs/Autoscheduler/docs/source/usage.rst

     autoscheduler = Autoscheduler()
     results = autoscheduler.schedule_and_execute(circuit, shots, 'ibm_brisbane')

-QCRAFT AutoScheduler will utilize the default AWS and IBM Cloud credentials stored on the machine for cloud executions.
+Autoscheduler will utilize the default AWS and IBM Cloud credentials stored on the machine for cloud executions.